Overview

 Q. Why are assets (non-cash flows) made available now and not distributed over time?

-A. Assets (like a 401(k), IRA, an Annuity asset) are not automatically distributed over time.
+A. Assets (like a 401(k), an IRA, or an annuity asset) are not automatically distributed over time.
 The advisor sees the sum of assets value as funding the entire funding need and must decide how to distribute it best outside of the platform.
-To illustrate an asset-to-distribution conversion, head to this article which describes how you can add a cash flow directly into the Target-Map:
+To illustrate an asset-to-distribution conversion, head to this article, which describes how you can add a cash flow directly into the Target Map:

 Target-Map (Add Custom Cash-flow).